hweidner/check-mk-goodies/README.md

 This local check script handles the new pressure stall information (PSI) in the Linux kernel >= 4.20.
 It generated three check items for CPU, memory and I/O pressure each.
-Each item output three performance values about the average pressure (in percent) in the last 10, 60, and 300 seconds.
+Each item output three performance values about the average pressure (in percent) in the last 60 and 300 seconds.
+(The PSI also contain a value about the last 10 seconds, but the check omits them, due to the default Checkmk check interval of 60s.)

 The memory and I/O checks give "some" and "full" values, where "some" means that at least one process is stalled through memory or I/O pressure, while